 Processing the jumbled deluge of content on the typical Facebook feed can cause distraction, cognitive overload and intermittent alarm from its cack-handed delivery of serious news.
-But this formidable mental challenge is made tricky to avoid.
+But this formidable mental challenge is made tricky to escape.

 Social media’s commercial goal is to gain and hold our attention for long periods rather than efficiently inform, a role it is unable to perform.
 The Facebook feed is the crowning achievement of the sector, being the most effective technique ever for distracting nosy animals like us.